Dutchmick/loan_repayment_prediction/README.md

 # Loan repayment behaviour prediction

 **Objective**: case study of a machine learning model that can be used to predict loan repayment behaviour of currently excluded customers of formal financial services.
-Traditional metrics for credit scoring were not used to create this model (e.g. credit card repayment, previous bank loans).
+Traditional metrics for credit scoring were excluded to create this model (e.g. credit card repayment, previous bank loans).

 **Data source**: [Kaggle Home Credit Dataset](https://www.kaggle.com/c/home-credit-default-risk)

+# Notebook structure
+**I - Exploratory Data Analysis** which explores the dataset in preparation of the cleaning and modelling **II - Data Cleaning** which prepares the dataset for the predictive modelling **III - ML ensemble** which applies ensemble modelling to select the best algorithm and parameters.

 # Potential improvements